Th3rm0/LUNA-Cipher/README.md

 There is an additional version called LUNAF (Layered Unbreakable Numerical Algorithm for Files).
 This version of LUNA intakes a file and a shift value, and outputs an encrypted file.

+NOTES:
-NOTE: Currently, the verbose input for decrypting is not working
+ - The verbose output for decryption is not working for LUNA
+ - The shift value is stored in the encrypted message for LUNA (not LUNAF)
+   - To this extent, I would like to add an option to embed the shift or not